nakamuuu/retainer/README.md

 https://developer.android.com/guide/topics/resources/runtime-changes.html

 **NOTE**: When your activity or application process have been destroyed, Fragment in which `setRetainInstance(true)` is called is also destroyed.
-Therefore, this approach doesn't replace the method using onSavedInstanceState().
+Therefore, this approach doesn't replace the method using onSaveInstanceState().

 ![Lifetime of objects](https://user-images.githubusercontent.com/12740720/36219838-04da1f64-11fc-11e8-8848-6da515ac5f80.jpeg)